openshift/openshift-origin-design/web-console/1-homepage/offerings.md

 - Users may click on an offering to launch the associated service in another tab.

-- We will never show more than a single row of SaaS offerings.
+- On initial load, we will never show more than a single row of SaaS offerings (at most show 4 per row on largest screen sizes).
 Regardless of the screen resolution, the SaaS offerings should never wrap.
 - Instead of wrapping, when a second row is needed, an arrow icon (fa-angle-down) with "Show More" text should be added to the bottom of the SaaS area, allowing users to expand to see the FULL set of offerings.

 ![offerings](img/DESKTOP.png)